adamlamee/adamlamee.github.io/index.md

 ### [About me](./about_me)
 I'm a high school physics teacher who spends most of his time advocating for students and teachers around Florida.
 [Here's what I've been up to lately](./about_me).

 Looking for something else?
-Drop me a line at adamlamee[at]gmail.
-Cheers, Adam
+Drop me a line at adamlamee@gmailcom.